 Also, refer to the links given below and ace the clerical cadre exam:

-The IBPS Clerk exam eligibility conditions are published in the bank clerk exam notification every year.
+The IBPS Clerk exam has certain eligibility conditions that are published in the exam notification every year.
 Candidates should make sure to satisfy themselves that they meet all eligibility criteria before applying for this bank exam.

 - Educational Qualification